-[[]Comment to Article 12.1.3: Where a decision has been rendered before the final stage of CISM's process (for example, a first hearing) and no party elects to appeal that decision to the next level of CISM's process (e.g., the Managing Board), then WADA may bypass the remaining steps in CISM's internal process and appeal directly to CAS.]
+60 [Comment to Article 12.1.3: Where a decision has been rendered before the final stage of CISM's process (for example, a first hearing) and no party elects to appeal that decision to the next level of CISM's process (e.g., the Managing Board), then WADA may bypass the remaining steps in CISM's internal process and appeal directly to CAS.]

-doping rule violation after an investigation in accordance with the International Standard for Results Management, a decision to impose, or lift, a Provisional Suspension as a result of a Provisional Hearing; CISM's failure to comply with Article 7.4; a decision that CISM lacks authority to rule on an alleged anti-doping rule violation or its Consequences; a decision to suspend, or not suspend, Consequences or to reinstate, or not reinstate, Consequences under Article 10.7.1; failure to comply with Articles 7.1.4 and 7.1.5 of the Code; failure to comply with Article 10.8.1; a decision under Article 10.14.3; a decision by CISM not to implement another Anti-Doping Organization's decision under Article 14; and a decision under Article 27.3 of the Code may be appealed exclusively as provided in this Article 12.2.
+violation or its Consequences; a decision to suspend, or not suspend, Consequences or to reinstate, or not reinstate, Consequences under Article 10.7.1; failure to comply with Articles 7.1.4 and 7.1.5 of the Code; failure to comply with Article 10.8.1; a decision under Article 10.14.3; a decision by CISM not to implement another Anti-Doping Organization's decision under Article 14; and a decision under Article 27.3 of the Code may be appealed exclusively as provided in this Article 12.2.

-12.2.1 In cases arising from participation in CISM's Event, the decision may be appealed exclusively to CAS.61

-12.2.2 Persons Entitled to Appeal
+- 12.2.1 In cases arising from participation in CISM's Event, the decision may be appealed exclusively to CAS.61 - 12.2.2 Persons Entitled to Appeal

-The following parties shall have the right to appeal to CAS: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) the relevant International Federation; (d) the National Anti-Doping Organization of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games; and (f) WADA.
+The following parties shall have the right to appeal to CAS: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the other party to the case in which the decision was rendered; (c) the relevant International Federation; (d) the National Anti-Doping Organization of the Person's country of residence or countries where the Person is a national or license holder; (e) the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games; and (f) WADA.